Thomas Chatterton Manuscript Project

 Dix's Image of Chatterton

-Part of Chatterton's letter to the Lord Mayor, signed as 'Probus' one of Chatterton's pen-names.
+Part of Chatterton's address to the Lord Mayor, signed as 'Probus' one of Chatterton's pen-names.
+Published in the Political Register 1770 pp 328-331 : View the whole letter

-Chatterton shows he had confidence enough and ideas big enough, at the age of 17, to manipulate a meeting with the Lord Mayor of London.
+Chatterton shows he had confidence enough, at the age of 17, and ideas big enough, to gain a meeting with William Beckford, the Lord Mayor of London.

-His manipulation started with an article in the Middlesex Journal, written on the 18 May but not published until the 25th, the day after Beckford had the nerve to 'instruct' the King to dissolve parliament.
-The timing was perfect; now when Chatterton asked to meet with the Lord Mayor he was welcomed as a political ally; little did they know that Chatterton was happy to write on 'both sides of the question,' he was a living version of Apostate Will.
+Chatterton's timing was fortunate, now when he asked to meet with the Lord Mayor he was welcomed as a political ally; little did they know that Chatterton was happy to write on 'both sides of the question,' he was a living version of Apostate Will.

 Chatterton must have been delighted with how things had gone; as can be seen by his letter home to Mary on the 30th May 1770, but he was to be thrown into fits of despair on the 21st June, when, out of the blue, Beckford up and died!